Design-Based Inference under Random Potential Outcomes: Simulation Study

-In the second case, we consider the network interference model described in Example~\ref{ex:network-spillover}.
+that is, the fraction of treated units in the closed neighbourhood of unit $i$, including unit $i$ itself.
+A simple stochastic spillover model is

+where $\varepsilon_i(\omega)$ represent idiosyncratic outcome-level randomness, and the spillover term depends on the realised graph through $e_i(z,\omega)$. \end{example}

 Local dependence is introduced through the same block structure as in the baseline design.
 A random graph $G_n(\omega)$ is generated independently within each block.
-For any pair of distinct units $i$ and $j$ belonging to the same block, an undirected edge between $i$ and $j$ is formed independently with probability $p_{\mathrm{edge}}=0.1$.
+For any pair of distinct units $i$ and $j$ belonging to the same block, an undirected edge between $i$ and $j$ is formed independently with probability $p_{\mathrm{edge}}=0.3$.
 No edges are formed between units belonging to different blocks. $A_{ij}(\omega)=1$ if an edge is present between units $i$ and $j$, and $A_{ij}(\omega)=0$ otherwise.
 By construction, $A_{ii}(\omega)=0$ for all $i$.

 Given a treatment assignment vector $z\in\{0,1\}^n$, we obtain the realised neighbourhood $N_i(\omega)$ and then compute the realised exposure $e_i(z,\omega)$ according to \eqref{eq:exposure}.
-If unit $i$ has no neighbours, the exposure is set to zero.
 Potential outcomes are generated according to \eqref{eq:network-dgp}, with $\gamma_i = 0.5$ controlling the strength of spillover effects.
+Unlike the classical FPO framework, the interference structure itself is stochastic through the latent environment $\omega$, since both the realised neighbourhoods and exposure mappings depend on the random graph $G_n(\omega)$.

 In this network setting, the FPO estimand is